mlauter/mlauter.github.io/_posts/2014-07-26-hello-world.md

 ---
 layout: post
 title: "Hello World"
-description: An informative description detailing what this post and my blog will be about.
-Once I figure that out.
+description: An informative description detailing what this post and my blog will be about...Once I figure that out.
 tags: [first, learning, new blog, new experiences, hacker school]
 image:
   feature: